dsisson/heofon/README.md

 ### Tracing and Viewing Traces
-Tracing can be enabled by passing the --tracing flag to the pytest command.
+Tracing can be enabled by passing the --tracing=on flag to the pytest command.
 The trace file is saved to the output folder for the test run's test case.

-To invoke the command with tracing enabled, use the following command:
+To invoke the Pytest run command with tracing enabled, use the following command:

 ```
 $ pytest heofon/tests --tracing=on